reactiflux/reactiflux.com/src/transcripts/shawn-wang.md

 ---

-<a name="do-you-think-react-native" href="#do-you-think-react-native">#</a> **Q:** Do you think react native has a future on apple devices, or do you suspect apple will eventually mandate SwiftUI? – Pat
+<a name="do-you-think-react-native" href="#do-you-think-react-native">#</a> **Q:** Do you think React native has a future on apple devices, or do you suspect apple will eventually mandate SwiftUI? – Pat

 **A:** I want to caveat that I basically don't do any RN.
 Last time I touched RN was when I interviewed with g2i 🙂.
 Imo it has a future.
 The investment in RN is HUGE.
 Also, compiling to SwiftUI is not out of the question.
 But Idk.